S

 What We Like

-• Visual workflow builder is genuinely one of the best available — 50+ pre-built templates for abandoned cart, post-purchase, win-back, and browse abandonment flows
+• Visual workflow builder is actually one of the best available — 50+ pre-built templates for abandoned cart, post-purchase, win-back, and browse abandonment flows

 • Tag-based CRM with no list system — every contact is unique, and dynamic segments update in real time based on purchase history, site behaviour, and engagement